Middle School Students Have the Potential to Imagine Their Futures

 The mxINCedu program at Uncharted Learning empowers students with the tools and mindset to explore what it truly means to be an entrepreneur.
 This middle school entrepreneurship curriculum allows them to work in teams to identify a key problem to solve.
 The teams then create a product concept, pitch the idea, and then iterate based on market knowledge and an actual e-commerce selling experience.

 Local business professionals volunteer their time to support this initiative — providing students with a real-world learning experience.
 Unlike the freshINCedu elementary school program, mxINCedu offers more complex tools and lessons to analyze and evaluate product ideas — leading to more effective business decisions.

 Entrepreneurship Skills in Action

 Whether a student wants to be the next big chef or is an aspiring photographer, they’ll want to develop the core skills that the mxINCedu program helps to build:

 - Critical thinking

 When students learn these skills, they develop the ability to respond to and bounce back from unexpected events - a skill never more important.
 Resiliency is a critical life skill, not only for entrepreneurs but for anyone.
-Learning from challenges and having the opportunity to solve real problems promotes social and emotional learning as well as entrepreneurship capacity.
+Learning from challenges and having the opportunity to solve real problems build entrepreneurial capacity.